Saul Eslake: Economic analysis and reports

-Since late April 2020, Eslake produced a weekly Coronavirus Impact Chart Pack about the impact of the COVID-19 pandemic and government responses on the Australian economy, world economy, and on major individual economies such as the US, China, Japan, other Asian economies, Europe and New Zealand.
-It has been referred to by the Parliament of Australia, by the media including Alan Kohler, Adam Creighton and Ross Gittins.
-In 2022, the Coronavirus Impact Chart Pack was replaced by two separate publications The World Economy this Week chart pack, about developments in the global economy and in the economies of major nations and regions, and The Australian Economy this Week chart pack, about developments in the Australian economy.
+In April 2020 Eslake began producing a weekly Coronavirus Impact Chart Pack about the impact of the COVID-19 pandemic and government responses on the Australian economy, the world economy, and on major individual economies.
+It has been referred to by the Parliament of Australia.

+Eslake has been a vocal critic of the 2018 GST reform, arguing it was done purely for political purposes and is unjustifiably expensive.
+The West Australian newspaper labelled him the "GST whinger-in-chief".

 Public speaker

-Eslake is a travelling speaker at public and private conferences.
-He has also appeared as a guest on Conversations with Richard Fidler on ABC.
-He participates in panel discussions; presents to boards, investment and asset allocation committees; undertakes customized analyses and reports for corporate, investor, not-for-profit and government clients; has given testimony to Parliamentary Committees; and appears frequently on radio and TV and in the print media in Australia and other countries.
-In 2021, he was described as "a favourite among economics journalists, known for his long memory and ability to deliver an opinion on almost any topic" by Jessica Irvine, writing for The Sydney Morning Herald.
+Eslake speaks at public and private conferences.
+He participates in panel discussions; presents to boards, investment and asset allocation committees; undertakes customized analyses and reports for corporate, investor, not-for-profit and government clients; has given testimony to Parliamentary Committees; and appears frequently on radio and TV and in the print media in Australia and other countries, including appearance on Conversations with Richard Fidler on ABC.

 Through his monthly webinars, Eslake shares his view on topics such as Assessments of Australian federal budget, Australian New Protectionism, quantitative easing, Modern Monetary fiscal policy and government debt.

 Print and online media

 Over the years Eslake has contributed writing to various Australian and international print and online media.
-‘The best way to push bad policy is to wrap it up in a ‘security’ blanket’, originally published in The Age and the Sydney Morning Herald, 9 November 2011 was featured in The Best Australian Business Writing 2012.
+His article entitled ‘The best way to push bad policy is to wrap it up in a ‘security’ blanket’, originally published in The Age and the Sydney Morning Herald, 9 November 2011 was featured in The Best Australian Business Writing 2012.